 \section{Computation of the $\pi^0\to \gamma\gamma$ decay amplitude}

 To evaluate the decay amplitude we need to calculate the tensor $R^{\mu\nu}_f$ given by Eq.~\eqref{rmunuf}.
-We take into account the Schwinger form of quark propagators in Eqs.~(\ref{propx}-\ref{sfp_schw}) and perform the usual deformation of the proper time integration paths which effectively reduces to the substitution $\sigma\to -i\tau$~\cite{Schwinger:1951nm}.
-After integration over the ``parallel'' coordinates $s_{\npar}$ and $t_{\npar}$ we obtain
+Taking into account the Schwinger form of quark propagators in Eqs.~\eqref{propx} and~\eqref{sfp_schw}, after integration over the ``parallel'' coordinates $s_{\npar}$ and $t_{\npar}$ we obtain

 where

 with $t_i = \tanh(\tau_i B_f)$.
 Here, $T^{\mu\nu}_{\varepsilon f}$ stands for the Dirac trace

 where